cablelabs/micronets-gw/micronets-gw-service/README.md

 #### DHCP Subnet Endpoints/Operations

-All request URIs are prefixed by **/micronets/v1/dhcp** unless otherwise noted

 | Method | HTTP request                                     | Description                           |
 | ------ | ------------------------------------------------ | ------------------------------------- |
 | insert | POST /subnets                  | Add a DHCP subnet or subnets (if an array of subnets are provided).
 This will return a status code of 405 (Method Not Allowed) if any of the provided subnet IDs already exist. (no subnets will be added in this case) |